Suspected LulzSec hacker arrested in Sony studio breach

 "From a single injection we accessed EVERYTHING," the hacking group said in a statement at the time.
 "Why do you put such faith in a company that allows itself to become open to these simple attacks."

-Hackers previously had accessed personal information on 77 million PlayStation Network and Qriocity accounts, the vast majority of which were users in North America and Europe, in what was then the biggest such security breach in history.
+Hackers previously had accessed personal information on 77 million PlayStation Network and Qriocity accounts, 90 percent of which were users in North America and Europe, in what was then the biggest such security breach in history.

-Kretsinger, in an initial court appearance in Phoenix on Thursday, was ordered released on his own recognizance by U.S. Magistrate Judge Lawrence Anderson.

-But as a condition of his release, Kretsinger was barred from using a computer to access the Internet except at his place of employment, or from traveling to any states other than Arizona, California and Illinois.

 Other high-profile firms targeted by cyber attacks included Lockheed Martin and Google Inc.